When it comes to my kids’ health, I tend to be pretty laid back.

 Yes, faith is crucial BUT honestly, it isn’t enough.

-If you send your kids out into the world believing something just because they were “told so,” the world is going to do their best to tear your kids’ faith to pieces and your kids likely won’t know how to stand up under it.
+If you send your kids out into the world believing something just because they were “told so,” the world is going to do its best to tear your kids’ faith to pieces and your kids likely won’t know how to stand up under it.

 Thankfully, there are several books that make teaching your kids this information easy.
 Here are a few I’ve read personally and would highly, highly recommend: